 PowerPoint 2016 Part 1

 It’s hard to imagine a day going by without people passing along large amounts of information.
 Messages are everywhere, & the number of messages we receive seems to be increasing each day.
 Whether via phone, email, mass media, or personal interaction, we are subjected to a constant stream of information.
 With so much communication to contend with, it can be difficult to grab people’s attention.
 But, we are often called upon to do just that.
-So, how do you grab & maintain an audience’s focus when you’re asked to present important information?
-By being clear, organized, & engaging. &, that is exactly what Microsoft® PowerPoint® 2016 can help you do.
+So, how do you grab and maintain an audience’s focus when you’re asked to present important information?
+By being clear, organized, and engaging.
+That is exactly what Microsoft® PowerPoint® 2016 can help you do.

 Gone are the days of flip charts or drawing on a white board to illustrate your point.
-Today’s audiences are tech savvy, accustomed to high-impact multimedia content, & stretched for time.
-By learning how to use the vast array of features & functionality contained within PowerPoint 2016, you will gain the ability to organize your content, enhance it with high-impact visuals, & deliver it with a punch.
+Today’s audiences are tech savvy, accustomed to high-impact multimedia content, and stretched for time.
+By learning how to use the vast array of features and functionality contained within PowerPoint 2016, you will gain the ability to organize your content, enhance it with high-impact visuals, and deliver it with a punch.
 In this course, you will use PowerPoint 2016 to begin creating engaging, dynamic multimedia presentations.

 Upon completing this course, you will be able to create & deliver engaging multimedia presentations that convey the key points of your message through the use of text, graphics, & animations.